nirvus/infra-recipes/README.recipes.md

   dimensions: dimensions to filter slaves on.
   expiration: seconds before this task request expires.
   io_timeout: seconds to allow the task to be silent.
+  hard_timeout: seconds before swarming should kill the task.
   idempotent: whether this task is considered idempotent.
   cipd_packages: list of 3-tuples corresponding to CIPD packages needed for
       the task: ('path', 'package_name', 'version'), defined as follows: